bdeboe/table-partitioning-demo/README.md

 # Table Partitioning Demo

 This demo walks you through the new Table Partitioning feature in IRIS SQL, explaining what it does and how it works along the way.
-We'll only use a few dozen rows to prove the concept, but obviously the capability is focused on datasets several orders of magnitude larger.
+We'll only use a few dozen rows to prove the concept, but obviously the capability is focused on datasets many orders of magnitude larger.

-:information_source: Please note that, for now, the new capability is only available with IRIS kits and containers made available through the [Early Access Program](https://www.intersystems.com/early-access-program/).
+:information_source: While a first experimental version of the new capability is now available with IRIS 2025.2, we recommend users download the more recent kits and containers made available through the [Early Access Program](https://www.intersystems.com/early-access-program/) to explore this new capability.
+For more about what's new in the current version, see [below](#version-history)

 ## What is Table Partitioning?